btc-git/FileReceipt/README.md

 FileReceipt uses hash algorithm [SHA-256](https://en.wikipedia.org/wiki/SHA-2) by default, but can be changed to use SHA-512, SHA-1, MD5, or other common algorithms.
 Changing the hash algorithm may be necessary to coordinate with other programs or individuals.
 When comparing files, in order for the hash values of identical files to match, the same hash algorithm must be used.

+The "Zip Recursion Threshold" feature controls how zip archives are processed.
+Settings include: 1 (no recursion), 10, 100, 1000, or "Off" (unlimited).
+When set to "1", FileReceipt will only catalog the zip file itself without examining its contents.
+Other threshold settings will skip processing zip files containing more than the selected number of files.
+For example, if set to 100, any zip containing over 100 files will have its contents skipped (though the zip file itself is still cataloged).
+This threshold applies to both top-level zip files and nested zip files (zips within zips).
+This feature helps prevent excessive processing time when dealing with large archives.

 #### NOTE: Enable the "Long File Path" option in Windows for most accurate results.
 By default, Windows imposes a limit on the length of file paths and names, restricting them to approximately 260 characters combined.
 If a file path exceeds this limit due to long folder names or file names, some programs will not be able to open the file, even if the file is visible in Windows File Explorer.